 YesterdaymorningIarrivedinMonson, Maine.
-Monson is a small lakeside town of about 600 people in the center of the state, and a major hub for Appalachian Trail hikers.
+Monson is a lakeside town of about 600 in the center of the state, and a major hub for Appalachian Trail hikers.
 To give an idea of Monson culture, the lone gas station sells bumper stickers that read “Kids Who Hunt, Trap, and Fish Don’t Mug Little Old Ladies.”

 I estimate one more week to complete my solo thru-hike odyssey.

 Between Monson and Mount Katahdin (highest point in Maine, northern endpoint of the A.T., and centerpiece of Baxter State Park) lies what is known as the Hundred-Mile Wilderness.
-This is a spectacular area of scenic wonders almost completely void of any semblance of civilization.
+This is a spectacular area of scenic wonders almost completely devoid of any semblance of civilization.

 It is also one of the more challenging sections for A.T. hikers, featuring both mountains and rugged terrain.
 Hiking the austere Wilderness requires a stockpile of a recommended 10-days’ rations.